d00379553/Utahtech-CS2450/journal.md

 Date: 1/28/2025 - Subject: Week 4
 Today we got together as a group and worked on the requirements document for our project.
 This assignment involved writing down the business context, problem statement, scope, assumptions, features and non-features of the project.

+Date: 2/6/2025 - Subject: Week 5
+Today we created a Flow diagram and a component diagram.
+These help us get a visual representation of how our project our going to work on a step to step basis.
+They also help us figure out where exactly an error is happening in our app.